How to Separate Sand and Gravel Mixture: A Comprehensive Guide

 1. Higher initial investment in equipment.

-2. Requires regular maintenance to ensure efficiency.
+2. Requires regular maintenance for optimal performance.

 3. Hydraulic Separation